CMSgov/bcda-static-site/_pages/access-claims-data.md

 #### Response example: incomplete job

 A 202 response indicates your job is still processing.
-The status will change to 200 OK when the export is complete and the data is ready to be downloaded.
+The status will change to 200 OK when the export is complete and the data is ready for download.

 <!-- snippet -->
 {% capture curlSnippet %}{% raw %}